Credits required to graduate: 37

 PSY 600 – Thesis and Advanced Statistics (3)

 Each student will conduct an independent research study.
 Students will be involved in projects connected to research faculty members.
 The student’s course instructor will supervise this independent study.
 Students will work closely with faculty to gain the skill set to develop and produce an applied research project.
 This course will provide the students with knowledge on scientific writing, instrument selection, use and evaluation, and all aspects of data collection, analysis and reporting.
-Students will be actively working on their individual thesis project working towards final completion during their Practicum in Applied Psychology course.
+Students will be actively working on their individual thesis project working towards final completion during their Thesis in Psychology course.

 PSY 640 – Social and Cultural Foundations (3)